fhiso/basic-concepts/basic-concepts.md

 *code point* prefixed with "U+".

 {.example}  The exclamation mark "`!`" is *code point* 33 in Unicode, or 21 in hexadecimal.
-It this standard it written U+0021.
+In this standard it written U+0021.

 *Characters* *must* match the `Char` production from &#x5B;[XML](https://www.w3.org/TR/xml11/)].